-Kathy Kasaba is the Production Manager for "SoCal Connected."
+Kathy Kasaba is the Director of Production Management for SoCal Connected.
 She has been with KCETLink since 1981 and has worked on a variety of KCETLink projects such as "Departures," "LinkAsia," Pledge specials, Huell Howser's "Visiting" and "California Gold," as well as national PTV shows including "American Playhouse," "Tavis Smiley," "Puzzle Place" and "Your Turn to Care."
 Kathy is a native Californian and received her B.A. in Television Production from Pepperdine University.

-Winner of two LA Emmys, Robert McDonnell has been Production Supervisor of "SoCal Connected" since 2012.
+Robert McDonnell is the winner of two Los Angeles Area Emmy Awards.
+He has been Production Supervisor of SoCal Connected since 2012.
 Since first joining KCET in 1993, Robert's worked in program development, production and post-production on a wide range of award-winning KCET television programs including: historical documentaries ("American Experience: Woodrow Wilson," "Chasing the Sun," "Auschwitz: Inside the Nazi State"); drama series ("PBS Hollywood Presents," "American Family"); animation series ("Jim Henson's Sid the Science Kid"); arts specials ("Craft in America," "LA County Holiday Celebration"); science series ("Wired Science"); informational series ("Your Turn to Care"); and daily talk shows ("A Place of Our Own," "Los Niños en Su Casa").
 Robert graduated from Indiana University with degrees in Broadcast Journalism, Political Science, and Film.